FrankWorldview/blockchain/smart_contracts/4_Exercise4.md

 # Exercise 4: Create Your Own Tokens

 ## Prerequisites
 1. Install a MetaMask wallet and generate a new account.
+(Use this account in this exercise.)
 2. Visit [Ethereum Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to obtain Sepolia ETH (Ethereum test tokens).
    - You can obtain only 0.05 Sepolia ETH per day.
    - If there is any error, try to use another Google account.